 Supervised clinical practice experiences (SCPEs) and learning activities in the Clinical Phase prepare students to provide safe and effective patient-centered care following graduation.
 Students complete twelve (12) SCPEs.
 Required SCPEs include family, internal, behavioral, pediatric, and emergency medicine, women's health, orthopedics, and general surgery.
 Students complete three (3) selective SCPEs in surgical disciplines to further develop surgical practice skills.
 Mentorship by Clinical Preceptors, active participation in patient care, and self-reflection of patient encounters improve each student's medical knowledge and clinical skills.
-Professional practice issues are further examined in PAS 602: Clinical Conference / Clinical Phase Cumulative Assessment where students complete scholarly papers related to topics such as patient safety, quality improvement, and the health care delivery system.
+Professional practice issues are further examined in PAS 602: Clinical Conference / Clinical Phase Cumulative Assessment with completion of scholarly papers.

-Students may choose to complete these selectives in a medicine and/or acute care discipline as approved by the Director of Clinical Education.
+Students may choose to complete these selectives in a medicine and/or acute care discipline as approved by the Clinical Team.

-The Director of Clinical Education is responsible for the coordination and administration of the learning activities and assessments in the Clinical Phase.
-The Director of Clinical Education, Course Director, and/or Principal Faculty orient all Instructional Faculty and Primary Clinical Preceptors providing instruction or assessing student performance to expected learning outcomes for the learning activity, course/SCPE, Clinical Phase and/or Graduate Competencies.
+The Clinical Team is responsible for the coordination and administration of the learning activities and assessments in the Clinical Phase.
+Course Directors and/or Principal Faculty orient all Instructional Faculty and Primary Clinical Preceptors providing instruction or assessing student performance to expected learning outcomes for the learning activity, course/SCPE, Clinical Phase and/or Graduate Competencies.
 Students complete SCPEs at Clinical Sites which may be remote from the Program.
 Students follow the schedule of the Clinical Site/Clinical Preceptor for SCPEs and are expected to have approximately forty (40) hours of patient care activities each week.
 Students can access contact information for Clinical Preceptors, Course Directors, course syllabi, instructional materials, assignments, and their grades for course assessments (including Clinical Preceptor evaluations of student performance) on the Program's online learning management system.
 Students return to campus in May and December during the Clinical Phase for Clinical Conference learning activities and assessments.